m4hmw4ddy2-lgtm/goldstone-book/notes/master-index.md

 - On opening bedroom door (witness statement): "I have killed the children.
 I am a happy man now."
 - William's words to Emma Clarke when he opened the door (Clarke's coroner deposition, confirmed under cross-examination): "You can come in, it is all done."
 - To Ada about the cistern: "Your other three children are in the cistern."
 - To Elizabeth: "I have killed all your children.
 Now you'll be single again, and I shall be hanged."
+Fuller version, Old Bailey trial transcript (Ada Hamilton, cross-examined): "All your children are dead, and I shall be hanged, and you will be single again; you wished they were dead, and now you have got your wish."
+This "you wished them dead" clause is the specific claim that Ada (supplementary statement, 18 Aug) and PC Cheeseman (witness statement) both later deny ever having heard Elizabeth say — see their entries above and in dramatis_personae.md.
+William's own words at the scene are the origin of that claim; the two denials are not a response to press rumour, they directly refute what he said in the room, under oath.
 - To policeman: "Good evening, policeman; I have done it; now I am happy.
 I am ready for the rope."
 - On walk to station: "When I took my money last week I thought of buying a revolver to do it with, but I altered my mind, as I thought it would make too much noise.
 I had a hard job with the two biggest, but the other little one I soon settled him.
 I thought it was getting too hot.
 I have had five children in about three years and a half, so I thought I would put a stop to it."
 - At police station, c.6:45pm: "There is five of them gone to glory, and it is a good job."